Geoff Chappell, Software Analyst

-The PS_QUOTA_TYPE is here thought to have been introduced with the reorganisation of the EPROCESS_QUOTA_BLOCK for Windows XP.
+The PS_QUOTA_TYPE is here thought to have been introduced with a reorganisation of the EPROCESS_QUOTA_BLOCK for Windows XP.
 This structure had treated quota properties such as current usage, peak usage and limit as separate members for the two pool types and the page file.
 For the two pool types, each member was already an array: QuotaPoolUsage, QuotaPeakPoolUsage and QuotaPoolLimit.
 Each was indexed by the NonPagedPool (0) and PagedPool (1) values from the POOL_TYPE enumeration.
 The reorganisation gathered the properties for each quota type into an EPROCESS_QUOTA_ENTRY, each with its own Usage, Peak and Limit.
 The quota block then has an array of these entries as is QuotaEntry member.
-The PS_QUOTA_TYPE indexes that array.
+The PS_QUOTA_TYPE indexes this array.

 Though the PS_QUOTA_TYPE itself is not documented, its existence is hinted at in Microsoft’s documentation of the QUOTA_UNDERFLOW (0x21) bug check, whose second argument is described as “The quota type.”
-As if to prove that Microsoft writes its Windows documentation first for its own programmers and support staff, the documentation advises
+The documentation advises

 For the list of all possible quota type values, see the header file Ps.h in the Windows Driver Kit (WDK).

-All the “possible quota type values” are disclosed as type information in public symbol files for the kernel in Windows XP and Windows Server 2003 only.
-The type then disappears completely from the public symbol files (as do the EPROCESS_QUOTA_BLOCK and the EPROCESS_QUOTA_ENTRY).
+The “possible quota type values” are disclosed as type information in public symbol files for the kernel in Windows XP and Windows Server 2003.
+The type then disappears even from the public symbol files (as do the EPROCESS_QUOTA_BLOCK and the EPROCESS_QUOTA_ENTRY).